Hamilton Field (Hamilton AFB)

-Hamilton Field (Hamilton AFB) was a United States Air Force base, which was inactivated in 1973, decommissioned in 1974, and put into a caretaker status with the Air Force Reserves until 1976.
+Hamilton Field (Hamilton AFB) was a United States Air Force base, which was inactivated in 1973, decommissioned in 1974, and put into a caretaker status with the Air Force Reserve until 1976.
 It was transferred to the United States Army in 1983 and was designated an Army Airfield until its BRAC closure in 1988.
 It is located along the western shore of San Pablo Bay in the southern portion of Novato, in Marin County, California.

 History

 Hamilton Field was named after First Lieutenant Lloyd Andrews Hamilton of the 17th Aero Squadron.
-Hamilton was awarded the Distinguished Service Cross for "extraordinary heroism in action" in Varsenare, Belgium, where he led a low level bombing attack on a German airdrome 30 mi behind enemy lines on August 13, 1918.
+Hamilton was awarded the Distinguished Service Cross for "extraordinary heroism in action" in Varsenare, Belgium, where he led a low level bombing attack on a German airdrome 30 mi behind enemy lines on 13 August 1918.
 Thirteen days later, Hamilton died in action near Lagnicourt, France.

 Origins

 What would eventually become Hamilton Air Force Base has its origins in the late 1920s, when the airfield was first established.
 It was first unofficially named; the Marin County Air Field, Marin Airfield, Marin Meadows Air Field, and the Army Air Base at Marin Meadows.
 It was officially termed from 1929 until 1932 the "Air Corps Station, San Rafael."
-With formal development beginning, it was named Hamilton Field on July 12, 1932.
+With formal development beginning, it was named Hamilton Field on 12 July 1932.

-Construction of the airfield began about July 1, 1932, with the airfield being originally designed to accommodate four bomb squadrons and their personnel.
-Captain Don L. Hutchins, later Colonel Don L. Hutchins in WWII, of the Army Air Corps reported on duty as the first commanding officer of the new field on June 25, 1933, and Captain John M. Davies' 70th Service Squadron arrived that December as the first squadron assigned to the base.
+Construction of the airfield began about 1 July 1932, with the airfield being originally designed to accommodate four bomb squadrons and their personnel.
+Captain Don L. Hutchins, later Colonel Don L. Hutchins in WWII, of the US Army Air Corps (USAAC) reported on duty as the first commanding officer of the new field on 25 June 1933, and Captain John M. Davies' 70th Service Squadron arrived that December as the first squadron assigned to the base.

-The Hamilton Field Station Complement replaced the 70th Service Squadron on March 1, 1935.
-The original construction program was completed on May 12, 1935, at which time the field was ceremonially handed over to Brigadier General Henry 'Hap' Arnold, commanding the 1st Wing, by Governor Frank Merriam of California.
+The Hamilton Field Station Complement replaced the 70th Service Squadron on 1 March 1935.
+The original construction program was completed on 12 May 1935, at which time the field was ceremonially handed over to Brigadier General Henry 'Hap' Arnold, commanding the 1st Wing, by Governor Frank Merriam of California.

 The U.S. Weather Bureau had an official cooperative weather station on the base from 1934 to 1964.